-To work smart and hard shouldn’t be separated; they should be combined to help you constantly improve and maximize your potential.
+Working smart and hard shouldn’t be separated; We should combine them to help us constantly improve and maximize our potential.

-If you identify the 20 in the 80/20 rule, and you’ve formed work habits that help your productivity soar, you’re going to yield good results where it matters.
+If you identify the 20 in the 80/20 rule and form work habits that help your productivity soar, you will yield good results where it matters.

-If you measure results instead of time, and you’re always reminding yourself to look at ordeals as opportunities, you’ve developed self-discipline that helps you work better and be more self-aware of what you prefer.
+If you measure results instead of time and always remind yourself to look at ordeals as opportunities, you’ve developed self-discipline that helps you work better and be more self-aware of what you prefer.

-In the end, to work smart and hard is about understanding how you work most productively.
+Ultimately, to work smart and hard is about understanding how you work productively.

-So next time you’re feeling stuck, unproductive, or unmotivated, think about how you can change your mindset, your actions, and your environment to improve and maximize your potential.
+So next time you feel stuck, unproductive, or unmotivated, think about changing your mindset, actions, and environment to improve and maximize your potential.